organaleia/organaleia/README.md

 Hello, my name is Carla!

-I’m interested in movies, books and programming;
+I’m interested in movies, books and programming.
+🎞📚👩🏽‍💻

-I'm currently learning python and HTML.
+Currently learning Python and HTML.